favonia/cloudflare-ddns/CONTRIBUTING.markdown

 ## 📜 License

-- Unless explicitly stated otherwise, you agree to license your contribution under [Apache 2.0](./LICENSE).
-- Unless explicitly stated otherwise, you assert that you have full power to license your contribution under [Apache 2.0](./LICENSE).
+- As detailed in the [Apache 2.0](./LICENSE) license, unless explicitly stated otherwise, you agree to license your contribution under [Apache 2.0](./LICENSE), and you assert that you have full power to license your contribution under [Apache 2.0](./LICENSE).
+Please refer to the license text for more details.

 ## ⌨️ Coding Style